xtrilogis/ZLF_Sort_v2.0/README.md

   - [ ] Test all Buttons front to end
   - [x] refactor so that every test is ui start, button, close; no side effects?
 - [ ] Clean up unnecessary data -> only test data and programm
+- [ ] Add dis and enable buttons for raw tab?
 - [ ] Create installer
   - [ ] document in Obsidian

   - [x] create icon
   - ![img.png](img.png)
   - [ ]